 If you wish to prevent any of your data from being shared on Facebook’s API, it’s best to disable the platform.
 However, note that after you disable this setting, you won’t be able to log into other websites with your Facebook account.

 To do this, stay on the “Apps and Websites” page and click “Edit” under the “Apps, Websites and Games” section.

 Here’s what will happen if you disable Facebook’s app platform:

-Yes, “preferences,” because no matter what you do, you can’t avoid Facebook ads completely.
-However, Facebook kindly allows you to see what data it uses to serve you ads, and make some changes so that it could serve you better.
-To learn how Facebook ads work and what options you have, visit the “Ad Preferences” section.
+You can’t avoid Facebook ads completely, but Facebook allows you to see what data it uses to serve you ads, and to make some changes so that it could serve you better.
+To learn how Facebook ads work and what options you have, visit the Ad Preferences section on the site.

 Don’t skip the “Privacy Settings and Tools” page.
 Make sure your profile information (including your friend list, phone number, photos, posts, etc.) is visible only to your friends.
 Here you can also choose to review the posts you are tagged in and remove tags from those you don’t feel comfortable with.
 If you care about your privacy, make sure you hide your profile from search engines.

 It’s important to stay safe when using Facebook, even if third-party data sharing isn’t an issue for you.
 Social media users may be at risk of identity theft, Facebook scams, and other online threats.